thedevconnect/Crewnet-ui/README.md

-# Crewnet - HRMS & Attendance Management System
+# oblo - HRMS & Attendance Management System

 A modern Employee Management, Attendance, and HRMS application built with Angular 20 and TypeScript.